 Oil sands contain a mixture of sand, water, clay and bitumen, an extra-heavy oil that is too thick to be pumped without first being diluted or heated.
 In Alberta, Chevron Canada is using its vast resources of technology and expertise to help bring this energy source to market.

-Chevron Canada has a 20 percent nonoperated interest in the Athabasca Oil Sands Project, operated by Canadian Natural Resources, and a 60 percent operated interest in its Ells River heavy oil leases.
+Chevron Canada has a 20 percent nonoperated interest in the Athabasca Oil Sands Project (AOSP), operated by Canadian Natural Resources, and a 60 percent operated interest in its Ells River heavy oil leases.
 At AOSP, oil sands are mined from both the Muskeg River and the Jackpine mines.
 Bitumen is extracted from the oil sands and transported by pipeline to the Scotford Upgrader near Edmonton, Alberta, where it is upgraded into synthetic oil using hydroprocessing technology.
 Carbon dioxide emissions from the upgrader are reduced by the Quest carbon capture and storage facilities.
-In 2019, average net daily synthetic oil production was 54,000 barrels.
+In 2020, average net daily synthetic oil production was 54,000 barrels.
 Total carbon dioxide captured through Quest since inception in 2015 is approximately 1.2 million net tons.

 reducing oil sands emissions